Revix-Systems/Revix-Systems/COMING-SOON.md

 **The future foundation of the Revix ecosystem.**

-Revix-SDK is our first **open-source** project and will provide a shared framework for future Revix applications.
+Revix-SDK is our first **open-source project**, designed to provide a shared foundation for current and future Revix applications.

-An early version is already being used internally by Revix-Vid, but the SDK is still far from complete.
+An early version of the SDK is already used internally by Revix-Vid, but there is still significant work to be completed before it is ready for public use.

 ### 🚀 Currently Working On

 * Core libraries
 * Shared UI components
-* Configuration system
+* Configuration systems
 * Logging framework
 * Networking utilities

 ### 📅 Planned

 * Plugin support
-* Documentation
+* Comprehensive documentation
 * NuGet packages
 * Public release

 ---

-# 🎵 Revix-Echo

-**Our upcoming music downloader.**

-Revix-Echo is the first Revix project that isn't being developed in C#.

-Development has only recently started, so we're not ready to officially announce it yet.

-### Planned Features

-* 🎵 Music downloads
-* 📀 Album support
-* 🎼 Playlist downloads
-* ⚡ Fast downloads
-* 🎨 Modern interface

-More information will be shared when development reaches a later stage.

----

 # 🗄️ Revix-DB

-**Our custom Lua database system.**
+**Our custom Lua-based database system.**

-Revix-DB is being developed to replace our dependency on HubCap services and provide a faster, more flexible backend for future Revix applications.
+Revix-DB is being developed to reduce our dependency on HubCap services while providing a faster, more flexible backend for the future of Revix-Portal.

 ### 🚀 Currently Working On

+* Manual version publishing
 * Lua database engine
-* Better performance
+* Performance improvements
 * API improvements
-* Easier deployment
+* Simplified deployment

-### Known Limitations
+### ⚠️ Known Limitations

-Early versions will require users to install the Lua Files manually.
+Early versions of Revix-DB will require users to manually install the required Lua files.

-Until that process becomes seamless, **HubCap support will remain fully available**.
+Until the installation process becomes seamless, **HubCap support will remain fully available**.

 ---

 # 🛣️ Long-Term Goals

-Our vision for the Revix ecosystem includes:
+Our long-term vision for the Revix ecosystem includes:

-* 🌍 More desktop applications
+* 🌍 Expanding our collection of desktop applications
-* ⚡ Faster and lighter software
+* ⚡ Building faster, lighter, and more efficient software
-* 🧩 Shared technologies through Revix-SDK
+* 🧩 Creating shared technologies through Revix-SDK
-* 🤝 Strong community involvement
+* 🤝 Increasing community involvement
-* 🔓 More open-source projects
+* 🔓 Releasing more projects as open source
-* 🚀 Continuous innovation
+* 🚀 Continuously innovating and improving the Revix ecosystem

 ---

 # 💬 Stay Updated

-Want to see these projects evolve?
+Want to follow the development of Revix Systems?

 Join our Discord community to: